Caribbean music in the United Kingdom

-Trinidadian Calypso
+Trinidadian calypso

 Large-scale Caribbean migration to England recommenced following the Second World War in 1948.
 The Empire Windrush carried almost 500 passengers from Jamaica, including Lord Kitchener, a calypso singer from Trinidad.
-By chance, a local newsreel company filmed him singing "London Is The Place For Me" as he got off the ship.
-The 1951 Festival of Britain brought the Trinidad All Steel Percussion Orchestra (TAPSO) and Roaring Lion to public attention.
+By chance, a local newsreel company filmed him singing "London Is the Place for Me" as he got off the ship.
+The 1951 Festival of Britain brought the Trinidad All Steel Percussion Orchestra (TASPO) and Roaring Lion to public attention.
 The smart set in Oxford and Cambridge adopted both calypso and steelband for debutante parties.
 In 1959, Trinidadian Claudia Jones started the Notting Hill Carnival.
 They brought Mighty Sparrow and others directly from Trinidad.
 Edric Connor had arrived in England from Trinidad in 1944.
-He starred in a West End musical called "Calypso" in 1948.
+He starred in a West End musical called Calypso in 1948.
 A white Danish duo, Nina & Frederik, recorded several calypsos from 1958 to 1962, scoring in the charts.
-Cy Grant (from Guyana) sang a song by Lord Kitchener in the TV drama A Man From the Sun in 1956.
+Cy Grant (from Guyana) sang a song by Lord Kitchener in the TV drama A Man from the Sun in 1956.
 It told the story of Caribbean migrants.
 From 1957 to 1960, Grant sang calypsos on the BBC TV news programme Tonight.
-In 1962.
-English comedian Bernard Cribbins had a hit with "Gossip Calypso".
-In 2002, London Is The Place For Me: Trinidadian Calypso, 1950-1956 was finally released in Britain.
+In 1962, English comedian Bernard Cribbins had a hit with "Gossip Calypso".
+In 2002, London Is the Place for Me: Trinidadian Calypso, 1950-1956 was finally released in Britain.

 Reggae and ska

 Cecil Bustamante Campbell (Prince Buster) was born in 1938 in Orange Street, Kingston, Jamaica.
-In 1961 he signed to Blue Beat records.
+In 1961, he signed to Blue Beat Records.

 In 1962, Jamaica won its independence and Island Records was founded.
 One of the record label's producers, Chris Blackwell, brought Millie Small to Britain in 1963.
 Her high-pitched, slightly nasal voice had wide appeal with "My Boy Lollipop", which reached number 2 in the UK.
 It was perceived as a novelty pop song, not the start of a boom in ska.
 It was not until 1969 that reggae artists began to receive significant airplay.
 Dave and Ansell Collins, Ken Boothe and John Holt had hits.